Buying real estate in Peru?

 Sources: CEIC Data, Expat Focus, Aparthotel

-In 2024, Peru's tourism industry bounced back with over 2.1 million international tourists visiting between January and August, marking a 39.2% increase from the previous year.
-This surge shows a growing demand for places to stay, especially in hotspots like Cusco.
+In 2024, Peru's tourism industry bounced back strong with over 2.1 million international tourists visiting between January and August.
+This surge in visitors means there's a big demand for places to stay, which is great news if you're considering investing in rental properties.

-Cusco alone drew nearly one million visitors in 2023, making it a key player in Peru's economy.
-This steady flow of tourists means vacation rentals are in high demand, often leading to high occupancy rates and steady rental income for property owners.
+Cusco alone attracted nearly one million visitors in 2023, making it a major player in Peru's economy.
+High tourist numbers often lead to high occupancy rates for vacation rentals, ensuring a steady income stream for property owners.

-Sources: International Arrivals in Peru Surge 39.2% in Early 2024, Peru Tourism Report, Yes, 2025 is a good time to buy a property in Peru, Ministers Safeguard Tourism Sector's Role as Driver of Economic Growth
+Sources: International Arrivals in Peru Surge 39.2% in Early 2024, Peru Tourism Report, Ministers Safeguard Tourism Sector's Role as Driver of Economic Growth

 Investing in properties that can be easily converted into multi-family units is a smart move, especially in urban areas where rental housing demand is high.